 - Intensity Modulated Radiation Therapy (IMRT) - high-precision radiotherapy that uses computer-controlled linear accelerators to deliver precise radiation doses to a malignant tumor.

-- Stereotactic Radiotherapy (SBRT) - the delivery of a single high dose radiation treatment or a few fractionated radiation treatments to a malignant tumor.
-A shortened course of treatment may be available at Northwestern Medicine Cancer Center Warrenville and Northwestern Medicine Cancer Center Delnor for non-operable lung cancers.
+- Stereotactic Radiotherapy (SBRT) - the delivery of five or less high dose radiation treatments to a malignant tumor.
+This shortened course of treatment may be available for appropriate patients at Northwestern Medicine Cancer Center Warrenville and Northwestern Medicine Cancer Center Delnor.

 - Proton therapy — one of the most precise forms of radiation therapy, proton treatment can be precisely controlled so most of the radiation ends up directly in the tumor, reducing the risk of damage to surrounding healthy tissues.
 This is especially important when it comes to radiation treatment for lung cancer because the cancer may be close to your heart, healthy lung, esophagus, and other critical organs.